Lindsey-Sydnor/Nick_Summer_Work/README.md

 ## Contributors
 Includes scripts written by Nick Sibiryakov June &#8594; August 2023 in analysis_scripts/Nick_scripts.

-Updated and prepared for sharing by Lindsey Sydnor.
+Also includes updates and scripts written by Lindsey Sydnor in analysis_scripts/analysis.
+Repo prepared for sharing by Lindsey Sydnor.

 > Thank you, Nick!!
 You were an amazing asset this summer!
 You'll be missed.